-With freight markets flat and fleet investment slowing, proactive procurement and policy readiness are becoming key competitive differentiators.
+With freight markets still flat, rates slipping, and fleet investment stalling, proactive procurement and policy awareness remain critical competitive differentiators.

 Use Current Rate Stability to Benchmark and Rebuild Cost Models

-- Revisit cost-to-serve benchmarks by lane and customer segment
+- Reassess cost-to-serve by lane, mode, and customer mix.

-- Renegotiate routing guides while capacity remains abundant
+- Renegotiate routing guides while capacity remains loose.

-Shippers who proactively lock in rates and capacity commitments now will have the upper hand when the market inevitably recalibrates.
+Shippers who lock in rates and secure strategic capacity partnerships now will be best positioned when the cycle shifts.

 Track Equipment Signals to Stay Ahead of Service Risk